 What Does a Meow Mean?

-A cat may also meow to show you that something’s wrong.
-If she’s low on food or water, expect a meow to let you know.
-If she got herself accidentally locked in a closet, you’ll get a lot of loud meows until you realize where she is!
-A cat may also meow if she’s feeling sick.
-So if your cat suddenly becomes more vocal than usual for no apparent reason, you might want to take her to the vet to get her checked out.
+A cat may also sound off to show you that something’s wrong.
+If they’re low on food or water, expect a vocalization to let you know.
+If they’ve gotten accidentally locked in a closet, you’ll get a lot of loud meows until you realize where they are!

-If your cat always meows for attention and it’s getting a little out of hand, don’t punish her.
-Instead, just start ignoring her when she meows, but rewarding her with pets and attention when she’s quiet.
-She’ll likely figure out pretty quickly that meowing isn’t getting the results she’s seeking.
+If your cat always meows for attention and it’s getting a little out of hand, don’t punish them.
+Instead, just start ignoring them when they vocalize.
+Reward them with pets and attention when they’re quiet.
+They’ll likely figure out pretty quickly that meowing isn’t getting the results they’re seeking.